lucimobility/wheelchair-digital-interface/README.md

 * WDI shall interface with off-the-shelf control devices.
 (Separate into what types of specific devices?)
 * WDI shall allow for bi-directional communication with the input device for use with feedback such as haptics, lights, or sounds.
 * WDI shall allow for devices to self-report their capabilities and bounds (e.g. joystick ranges)
-* WDI shall allow for multiple devices to be used simultaneously.
+* WDI shall allow for multiple complimentary devices to be used simultaneously.
 * WDI shall require a specific input before allowing a device to control the wheelchair.
 * WDI shall stop the chair and return control to the native wheelchair control device upon losing connection to an input.
 * WDI shall allow configuring ???????? maybe need a stakeholder need for this?

-## Limiting factors
-* WDI requires LUCI to be installed on the powerchair for now, so it is only compatible with powerchair models that LUCI is compatible with.
-* LUCI currently turns off when the wheelchair does, so there will be no way to turn a chair on via the WDI for now.
-* WDI needs the wheelchair electronics/control system, so a native drive input is required even if it is unused for driving.

 ## What is controlled on a wheelchair